dustinpfister/blog_posts/_posts/canvas-example-animation-pixmaps.md

 ## 5 - the object pool lib

 This is another library that I started working out for my canvas example on object pools.
 This is just yet another library that I find myself making over again and never seem to get just right.
-That is why I started the canvas example on this type of libray, and I keep coming back to it now and then.
+That is why I started the canvas example on this type of library, and I keep coming back to it now and then.

 There are two general ideas when it comes to having a collection of display objects, one is to create and purge them out as needed, the other is to have a fixed stack, or pool of objects that are used over and over again.
 This object pool is the later rather than the former.